• Skip to main content

 Can I use my HSA if I just changed jobs?

 Yes!
 HSAs belong to you, not your employer.
-So, if you had one at your old job, it is still yours to use as you need to.
-Just make sure you continue to meet your eligibility requirements.
+So, if you had one at your old job, it is still yours to use as you need it.
+Just make sure you continue meeting your eligibility requirements.

 What happens if I use my HSA to pay for a non-eligible treatment?